kenogihara/sentiment_analysis/README.md

 <iframe
   src="assets/plot2.html"
   width="700"
-  height="500"
+  height="400"
   frameborder="0"
 ></iframe>

 As expected, the top ten most frquently used words tend to be the biggest words in the style cloud.
 However, words like "hotel", "room", "staff", and "stay" are nouns that don't convey much sentiment.
 In another words, these words are likely to be found in both positive and negative reviews.
-Therefore the entire process of using tokenization, lemmatization, and style cloud is insufficient to convey the tone of this dataset.
+Therefore the entire process of using tokenization, lemmatization, and style cloud is *insufficient* to convey the tone of this dataset.

 ## Sentiment Intensity Analyzer